v1605/zaparoo-esp32-pn532-fork/README.md

 3. LAUNCH_LED_PIN: This pin mimics the behaviors the MOTOR_PIN, with a slightly different pulse behavior more suitable for an LED.
 4. EXTERNAL_POWER_LED: This pin will enter a High state as soon as the unit boots.
 This feature is useful if your enclousre blocks any built in LEDs.
 5. I2S_*: These pins are for a I2S module (such as a max98357a) to produce a launch sound.
 The audio file must be a mp3 file uploaded via LittleFs as described above.
 6. launchAudio: The name of the mp3 file that plays when a tag is launched.
+7. AUDIO_GAIN: How loud the speaker should be.

 ## Error Feedback
 If you choose to enable the Motor or Launch pins in the config file, you can get additional feedback when scanning a card: